 - what internet connection you’ll need;

-- and what minimum requirements are recommended.
+- and what system requirements are recommended.

 If you’re outside of our service areas, you may not receive the best experience, and we recommend waiting until Shadow is available in your area.
 We'll announce new service areas as we continue to grow.